SRM 2025

 2024 resident doctors conference delegates and audience

-BMA Council has called an SRM to debate the risk of the 10-Year Health Plan to the medical profession at large, and the delivery of safe and effective care to our patients.
+BMA Council held an SRM on 14 September 2025 to debate the risk of the NHS England 10-Year Health Plan to the medical profession at large, and the delivery of safe and effective care to our patients.

 Background to the SRM 2025

-The 10 Year Health Plan was published on Thursday 3 July and is intended to deliver fundamental changes to the way in which health services are structured, funded, and delivered.
+The 10 Year Health Plan for NHS England was published on Thursday 3 July and is intended to deliver fundamental changes to the way in which health services are structured, funded, and delivered.

 The plan has been framed as the prescription to Lord Darzi’s diagnosis of the problems facing the NHS in his 2024 review, with an overarching message from Government that they believe their reforms are needed to preserve the NHS.